xkbcommon/libxkbcommon/README.md

 by all current distributions for their X11 XKB data.
 More information on xkeyboard-config is available here:
     http://www.freedesktop.org/wiki/Software/XKeyboardConfig

+The dataset for Compose is distributed in libX11, as part of the X locale data.

 ## Relation to X11